Sustainability

 Indicators and Goals

 The Nitta Group pursues a basic policy of reducing greenhouse gas emissions arising from the production phase and, towards that end, is working to reduce emissions by 46% by fiscal 2030 (compared with fiscal 2013) and to achieve carbon neutrality by fiscal 2050.
-To reduce greenhouse gas emissions, we will advance three initiatives: (1) thoroughly implement energy-saving measures to reduce energy consumption, (2) expand the use of renewable energy, and (3) purchase greenhouse gas-free energy.
+To reduce greenhouse gas emissions, we have been advancing three initiatives: (1) thoroughly implement energy-saving measures to reduce energy consumption, (2) expand the use of renewable energy, and (3) purchase greenhouse gas-free energy.